-Period of study full-time: 17-months, comprising 12-months taught modules and the 5-month dissertation module.
+Period of Study Full-time: MSc programmes (180 credits) operate for 17-months, comprising 12-months taught modules and the 5-month dissertation module.

-Period of study part-time: the normal expected progression will be to complete the programme in 33-months, comprising 2-years taught modules and the 9-month part-time route through the dissertation module.
+Period of Study Part-time: For the MSc programmes the normal expected progression will be to complete the programme in 33-months, comprising 2-years taught modules and the 9-month part-time route through the dissertation module.
 Alternatively, part-time students can complete the programme in 29-months, comprising 2-years taught modules and the full-time 5-month dissertation route.
-Students will normally have to have previously studied 60 credits in part time mode to undertake the part-time route for the dissertation.